You might have spent years in college preparing for a career. Or maybe you started a job out of high school and worked your way up to management.

-A not-so-obvious cause of burnout is being bored with your work.
+A not-so-obvious cause of workplace burnout is being bored with your job.

-When you work for months or even years without challenges, learning new things, or taking on greater responsibility, you can also disengage from your job.
+When you toil away for months or even years without challenges, learning new things, or taking on greater responsibility, you can also disengage from your job.

-Employees who dislike their jobs or career choice may burn out at higher rates than those who are generally happy but extremely overworked.
+Employees who dislike their work or career choice may burn out at higher rates than those who are generally happy but extremely overworked.